danbates2/emonDC/README.md

 ## emonDC

-A dual-channel bidirectional internet connected power data-logger and meter for DC applications.
+emonDC is a prject aiming to develop DC current and voltage measuring tools.
+The main board in development is emonDCdue, a dual-channel bidirectional internet connected power data-logger and meter.
 With integral DC-DC buck power supply, 12-bit ADC, configurable reference voltage for bidirectional measurement, backup battery powered RTC, local microSD card data-logging, and extensibility through RFM radio module and LCD.

 ###### Project status: prototype release, Summer 2018.